Chapter 2:

 He left the yokai garden behind, Yuka watching him go with her shrewd old eyes.
 Frankly, she was a bit disturbing, but she wouldn’t hurt the children, and stopping by the enlistment station wouldn’t take long.

-Drawing out the last of the glimmer and flicking it into the wind with a glitter of sparks, he slipped through the northern street with its chatter and sizzling scents of food rising up to the pale sky until he reached the civil enquiries centre, a block of a building built half like a temple and half like a stack of offices.
-It sat at the end of the street, the place mostly populated by bar-restaurants and old men gambling at tables in the shadows under the eaves.
-In a way, it was like having a pub in view of a derelict, half-abandoned police station staffed with officers who’d given up on ever doing anything with the place.
+Slipping through the northern street with its chatter and sizzling scents of food rising up to the pale sky, it didn't take him long to reach the civil enquiries centre.
+It sat squat at the end of the street, the place mostly populated by bar-restaurants and old men gambling at tables in the shadows under the eaves.
+In a way, it was like having a pub in view of a derelict, half-abandoned police station.
 A big ol’ middle finger right outside the front door.

 Please sign in to leave a comment.